vantibyte/docs/changelog/discord.md

 parent: Changelog
 ---

+## 2023-07-18

+Remove support for Discord user discriminators following Discord API changes.
+(You will be missed..)

 ## 2021-02-14

 Added the new `.teamcode` and `.team` commands, allowing team members to generate a single-use code that can be shared with others to gain access to their relevant channel, without requiring Vantibyte staff.